-The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
-These strategies will be developed on a case-by-case basis and will consider the particular needs of the pupils whom the intervention is designed to target.

-The school will acknowledge outstanding attendance and punctuality in the following ways:

-- Weekly celebration in whole school worship - 100% attendance certificates at the end of the year

-The school will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.
+- 16.2 Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Having a weekly review with the Class Teacher. - Engaging with LA attendance teams. - Using fixed penalty notices. - Creating attendance clinics. - 16.3 The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
+These strategies will be developed on a case-by-case basis and will consider the particular needs of the pupils whom the intervention is designed to target. - 16.4 The school will acknowledge outstanding attendance and punctuality in the following ways: - 100% attendance certificates at the end of the academic year - Weekly class attendance celebration in collective worship. - Personalised rewards for pupils with improving attendance. - 16.5 The school will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.

-II.
-Working with parents to improve attendance
+17.0 Working with parents to improve attendance

-The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
+- 17.1 The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
 Open and honest communication will be maintained with pupils and their families about the expectations of school life, attendance, and performance so that they understand what to expect and what is expected of them.
-The school will liaise with other agencies working with pupils and their families to support attendance, e.g. social services, and health professionals.

-The school will ensure that there are two sets of emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation.

-The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education - parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher in advance.
+The school will liaise with other agencies working with pupils and their families to support attendance, e.g. social services, and health professionals. - 17.2 The school will ensure that there are two sets of emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation. - 17.3 The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher in advance.
 The school will regularly inform parents about their child's levels of attendance, absence, and punctuality, and will ensure that parents are aware of the benefits that regular attendance at school can have for their child educationally, socially, and developmentally.
-In this school this is done by Mrs Calabria, Pastoral Lead.
+In this school this is done through parents evenings and regular emails about attendance to parents.